Kagoshima Aquarium: Tropical bottlenose whale skeleton

-A whole-body skeleton specimen of the tropical bottlenose whale Indopacetus pacificus is displayed in the observation hall on the 5th floor.
-Tropical bottlenose whales are extremely rare whales, and it is rare to observe whole-body skeleton specimens.
+A whole-body skeletal specimen of a tropical bottlenose whale is displayed in the observation hall on the fifth floor.
+Tropical bottlenose whales are extremely rare in the wild, and it is rare to observe whole-body skeleton specimens.

-This skeleton specimen is a specimen of an individualNational Museum of Nature and Science, Kagoshima Aquarium, and University of Auckland that was washed ashore in Kagoshima Prefecture Satsumasendai City on July 26, 2002.
+This skeleton is a specimen of an individual that washed ashore in Satsumasendai City on July 26, 2002.

-Sanderia malayensis
+Jellyfish corridor

-The jellyfish corridor opened in March 2017, and is exhibiting the world's first deep-sea inhabited Sanderia malayensis.
+The jellyfish corridor opened in March 2017, and exhibits the world's first deep-sea inhabited sanderia malayensis.